Fulguritude/roger-skyline-1/README.md

-Roadmap for roger-skyline-1 for Debian (Xubuntu), with inspiration from DMaxence's and jmoussu's original guides.
+Roadmap for roger-skyline-1 for Debian (various tests with Debian Server, Xubuntu and Lubuntu), with inspiration from DMaxence's, jmoussu's, and nvienot's original guides.

 Remember to take frequent snapshots of your VM, and don't be afraid to start over from scratch if need be.
 Note that for many distros, the `service restart` type commands can return OK and yet fail, so it's best practice to fully reboot at each config change in order to not confuse oneself thinking something has changed when it has not.